susam/lab/reading/articles/legal-internet-dealing-with-spam.md

 a penalty on companies that started sending out spam.
-Several drafts of full-fledged Indian data protection Acts have languished without ever passing into law, though of course significant progress has been made by the department of telecommunications with telephone “do not disturb” registers and SMS spam curbs.
+Several drafts of full-fledged Indian data protection Acts have languished without ever passing into law, though of course significant progress has been made by the department of telecommunications with telephone "do not disturb" registers and SMS spam curbs.

 ---

-For example, Waris posits that under Section 66A of the IT Act, if interpreted generously, there could be some action against ruthless email spammers who do not leave you alone with their clients’ sales messages.
+For example, Waris posits that under Section 66A of the IT Act, if interpreted generously, there could be some action against ruthless email spammers who do not leave you alone with their clients' sales messages.

 Section 66A, of course, came into recent national infamy after the